Daochuo: Nianfo

 Unlike later figures like Shandao, Daochuo’s discussion of the difficult and easy paths does not assign a specific practice exclusively to the easy path.
 Instead, he categorizes a wide range of practices, including both meditative and devotional ones, under the umbrella of "Pure Land practices," as long as they are done with the intention of birth in the pure land.
 This broad perspective has led later Shin Buddhist scholars to critique his approach as immature when compared to that of later figures who emphasize specific Pure Land practices, especially nianfo (the recitation of the Buddha's name).
 However, despite this inclusiveness, in some passages, Daochuo explicitly emphasizes that nianfo, especially the vocal recitation of Amitābha’s name, is the most effective practice for practitioners.

-In chapter one of the Ānlè jí, Daochuo cites several sutras and argues that the recitation of the Buddha's name is the most appropriate practice for the current era since the Buddha's nirvana is long past:Those who recognize and admit their transgressions, perform meritorious deeds, and should chant the name of the Buddha.
+In chapter one of the Ānlè jí, Daochuo cites several sutras and argues that the recitation of the Buddha's name is the most appropriate practice for the current era since the Buddha's nirvana is long past:Those who recognize and admit their transgressions, perform meritorious deeds, should chant the name of the Buddha.
 If one calls the name of Amitābha Buddha for one thought-moment, then the sins of eight billion kalpas of birth and death are completely removed.
 One thought-moment is already this way.
 How much more so [the one who] constantly practices thinking on the Buddha.
 [He] is the person who continuously recognizes and admits his transgressions.
 Further, if the passing of the Sage [Sakyamuni] is near [in time], then the former, the practice of meditation and the cultivation of transcendental wisdom, is the proper study and the latter is secondary.
 If the passing of the Sage is already far [in the past], then the latter, the calling of the name is proper, and the former is secondary.
 Later, in chapter 3, Daochuo makes a stronger more universal argument for nianfo as the superior practice.
 Here.
 Daochuo emphasizes vocal recitation of Amitābha's name based on his interpretation of Amitābha's eighteenth vow in the Amitayus Sutra, framing it as a call for practitioners to recite the Buddha’s name.
-According to Michael Conway, this argument "is perhaps Daochuo’s most influential contribution to the development of Pure Land Buddhism in East Asia, because it served as the basis for both Shandao’s and Hōnen’s arguments regarding the exclusive practice of chanting Amituo’s name rather than engaging in any other Buddhist practices."
+According to Michael Conway, this argument "is perhaps Daochuo’s most influential contribution to the development of Pure Land Buddhism in East Asia, because it served as the basis for both Shandao's and Hōnen's arguments regarding the exclusive practice of chanting Amituo’s name rather than engaging in any other Buddhist practices."
 In this section, Daochuo rephrases the eighteenth vow to include "continue for ten thought moments calling my name," thereby emphasizing vocal recitation of Amitābha's name.